 - As human beings, we set our awareness of our place in space by using the ground as the constant place of orientation.
-We can keep our balance when we walk because we understand the ground is the constant and our vestibular system makes constant involuntary adjustments to “keep things steady.”
+We can keep our balance when we walk because we understand the ground is constant and our vestibular system makes constant involuntary adjustments to “keep things steady.”

 - The vestibulo-ocular reflex is part of the vestibular system.
 It is a reflex eye movement that stabilizes images during head rotation.

 - The cervico-ocular reflex is a vision stabilization reflex that is called on by the rotation of the neck when your trunk turns sideways but your head does not turn.
-Such as rotating either shoulder so it sits under your chin or the trunk rotation during power walking or nordic type exercises.
+Such as rotating either shoulder so it sits under your chin or the trunk rotation during power walking or Nordic type exercises.

 - The vestibulo-ocular reflex and the cervico-ocular reflex work in conjunction with the optokinetic reflex (your ability to follow moving objects).

 While these are very simple definitions, they get the point across that the vestibular system is a complex, delicate balancing system that stabilizes vision.
 More simply, it “keeps your eye steady.”

 One more definition:

 - Cervical afferent dysfunction.
 This is a medical term to describe the blockage or dysfunction of nerve messages or blood flow in the neck.